LuksMA/CPP/OO Programming/OO.md

 * A function declared static cannot be overridden.
 * If a function cannot be inherited, it cannot be overridden.
 * Constructors cannot be overridden.
+7. Binding means matching the function call with the correct function definition by the compiler.
+It takes place either at compile time or at runtime
+8. In early binding, the compiler matches the function call with the correct function definition at compile time.
+It is also known as **Static Binding** or **Compile-time Binding**.